 Frances is building molotov cocktails and wow.
 Those houses are all together, arson would be statistically terrible.

-Jody and John are interviewing Sean; he's decided to come clean.
-He thinks he might have known the one whose DNA was in his van, Iliana Vescu (total guess), being that she was a prostitute and he would pick one up here and again, and he moved some furniture for a friend of a friend, Eggy, who knew Lynne Dewhurst and Jody pushes for more information, but he knows enough that I think she believes him while John watches with his whole body.
+Jodie Shackleton (Katherine Kelly) and John are interviewing Sean; he's decided to come clean.
+He thinks he might have known the one whose DNA was in his van, Iliana Vescu (total guess), being that she was a prostitute and he would pick one up here and again.
+He also moved some furniture for a friend of a friend, Eggy, who knew Lynne Dewhurst (Caroline O'Neill).
+Jodie pushes for more information, but he knows enough that I think she believes him while John watches with his whole body.

-A very cheerful Daniel pops down, he must have sorted something out with his wife or his girlfriend, he hasn't looked this chipper in ages!
+A very cheerful Daniel Cawood (Karl Davies) pops down, he must have sorted something out with his wife or his girlfriend, he hasn't looked this chipper in ages!

 Jody formally charges Sean and go through his rights again; he cries and swears he didn't do it, but we mostly just see John's face.